DebiasedDTA: A Framework for Improving the Generalizability of Drug-Target Affinity Prediction Models: Introduction

-In the machine learning literature at large, a variety of approaches have been developed to address the problem of generalization under distribution shift \citep{kouwReviewDomain2021}.
-Example approaches include modifying the training dataset, feature representations, and/or the inference procedure to match the characteristics of the test distribution \citep{rahmanCorrelationawareAdversarial2019}, changing the optimization procedure to improve worst case performance in the space around the training distribution \citep{sagawaDistributionallyRobust2020}, and learning causal/invariant relationships within the data under the assumption that such relationships are robust across different distributions \citep{arjovskyInvariantRisk2020, shenOutOfDistributionGeneralization2021}.
+In the machine learning literature at large, various approaches have been developed to address the problem of generalization under distribution shift \citep{kouwReviewDomain2021}.
+Example approaches include modifying the training dataset, feature representations, and/or the inference procedure to match the characteristics of the test distribution \citep{rahmanCorrelationawareAdversarial2019}, changing the optimization procedure to improve worst-case performance in the space around the training distribution \citep{sagawaDistributionallyRobust2020}, and learning causal/invariant relationships within the data under the assumption that such relationships are robust across different distributions \citep{arjovskyInvariantRisk2020,shenOutOfDistributionGeneralization2021}.
 Here, we follow the latter path since protein-chemical interactions are governed by physicochemical laws that can be expected to be robust across datasets.

 In this paper, we propose DebiasedDTA, a novel model training framework to address dataset biases and improve the performance of DTA prediction models for novel biomolecules.
 The method utilizes the causal nature of the protein-chemical interaction mechanism to obtain a predictor attuned to this invariant relationship.
-DebiasedDTA is model- and representation-agnostic, in that it can be combined with any DTA prediction model that allows reweighting of the instances, and thus can find a wider application range than approaches proposed for ligand-based virtual screening.
+DebiasedDTA is model- and representation-agnostic; in that, it can be combined with any DTA prediction model that allows reweighting of the instances and thus can find a wider application range than approaches proposed for ligand-based virtual screening.

-DebiasedDTA comprises two-stages, which we call the ``guide" and ``predictor" models.
-The guide learns a reweighting of the dataset such that a model trained thereupon can learn a robust relationship between biomolecules and binding affinity, instead of spurious associations.
-The predictor then uses the weights produced by the guide to progressively weight the training data during its training, in order to obtain a predictor that can generalize well to unseen molecules.
+The DebiasedDTA training framework comprises two stages, which we call ``guide" and ``predictor" models.
+The guide learns a reweighting of the dataset such that a model trained thereupon can learn a robust relationship between biomolecules and binding affinity instead of spurious associations.
+The predictor then uses the weights produced by the guide and progressively weights the training data during its training to generalize well to unseen biomolecules.